 Consequently, events such as winning the lottery, buying a new house, being promoted or finding love do not create happiness.
 People only become happy as a result of one thing: chemical reactions when different hormones flow through our body and electrical signals trigger various parts of our brain.
-Biologists are not super-fanatical, however; they recognise that psychological and sociological factors also play a role, but biochemistry is the most important factor.
+Biologists are not super-fanatical, however; they recognize that psychological and sociological factors also play a role, but biochemistry is the most important factor.

 If you want to become influential, if you want to engage the audience, if you want to inspire people to change, it’s not enough to connect people rationally and logically.
 Leaders need to create an emotional connection in order to stimulate the energy and collective spirit needed to power change because logic makes people think.
 That’s all.
 It only makes people think, it doesn’t make people take action.
 Emotion makes people act.
-Emotion inspires people to make change.
+Emotion inspires people to make a change.

 Winning hearts and minds is without doubt one of the hardest parts of change to achieve.
-But when it comes to uniting people and convincing millions of others to believe in you, then your stories should always be less of a matter of head and more of a matter of heart.
-People need to hear their own lives reflect in your stories, connecting with your stories on a much deeper and powerful emotional and psychologically level.
+But when it comes to uniting people and convincing millions of others to believe in you, then your stories should always be less of a matter of the head and more of a matter of the heart.
+People need to hear their own lives reflect in your stories, connecting with your stories on a much deeper and more powerful emotional and psychologically level.

-Human is the only species has been blessed with the ability to have thoughts about our thoughts which we call self-reflection, the ability to share and understand the feeling of others which we call empathy, and the ability to create and spread imaginative ideas which we call fictions.
-These God-given abilities could be a double-edge sword, they could inspire people to build hospitals, schools and rockets as well as armies and nuclear bombs, they could create human civilizations and wipe out civilizations.
+Human is the only species that has been blessed with the ability to have thoughts about our thoughts which we call self-reflection, the ability to share and understand the feeling of others which we call empathy, and the ability to create and spread imaginative ideas which we call fictions.
+These God-given abilities could be a double-edged sword, they could inspire people to build hospitals, schools and rockets as well as armies and nuclear bombs, they could create human civilizations and wipe out civilizations.

-As Joseph Goebbels, the notorious Nazi propaganda maestro and perhaps the most accomplished media-wizard of the modern age, stated that “A lie told once remains a lie, but a lie told a thousand times becomes the truth”.
-That’s why the ability to think for oneself – the power of questioning and thinking independently – becomes increasingly crucial for us to uncover trues from lies, facts from frictions, especially in the age of internet and social media – we are becoming ever more adept at scanning and skimming, but what we are losing is our capacity for concentration, contemplation, and reflection.
+As Joseph Goebbels, the notorious Nazi propaganda maestro and perhaps the most accomplished media wizard of the modern age stated that “A lie told once remains a lie, but a lie told a thousand times becomes the truth”.
+That’s why the ability to think for oneself – the power of questioning and thinking independently – becomes increasingly crucial for us to uncover trues from lies, facts from frictions, especially in the age of the internet and social media – we are becoming ever more adept at scanning and skimming, but what we are losing is our capacity for concentration, contemplation, and reflection.